WWE Rumors: Current Champion Reportedly Set To Join Marvel Cinematic Universe

 — Marvel Entertainment (@Marvel) July 20, 2019

-However, the Marvel Cinematic Universe will also release The Eternals, as well as new Thor, Doctor Strange, Spider-Man and Blade films in the next couple of years.
+Disney will also release The Eternals, as well as new Thor, Doctor Strange, Spider-Man, and Blade films in the next couple of years.
 Lynch could appear in any one of them, or perhaps something else that hasn’t been announced yet.

 Disney and Marvel own the rights to the Fantastic Four and X-Men franchises as well, and it’s only a matter of time before new movies enter production.
 At the 2019 San Diego Comic-Con, Lynch even stopped by the Marvel booth to discuss her love of the X-Men franchise, revealing that she’s been a fan since her childhood.
 Perhaps the studio executives took notice.

-Lynch’s acting career appears to be taking off in a big way, but she’s promised fans that she won’t be quitting WWE any time soon.
-According to “The Man,” she enjoys wrestling and being in front of a crowd too much to change careers full-time.
+Lynch’s acting career appears to be taking off in a big way, but she’s promised fans that she won’t be quitting WWE anytime soon.
+According to Lynch, she enjoys wrestling and being in front of a crowd too much to change careers full-time.
 However, now it appears as if she’s going to try and juggle both professions.